2018 Legacy Honoree

 Arlington County Board Member Katie Cristol is a community advocate and public policy professional.
 She was elected to the Board in November 2015.
 Katie is the Co-Chair of Arlington’s Project PEACE, an interagency collaboration to address domestic and sexual violence in our community.
 Regionally, Ms. Cristol represents Arlington as the Secretary Treasurer of the Northern Virginia Transportation Commission, and serves as Chair of the Legislative Committee.
 She is the Vice-Chair of the Operations Board of The Virginia Railway Express, and also Co-Chairs its Capital Committee and Chairs its Legislative Committee.
 Ms. Cristol also represents Arlington on the Northern Virginia Transportation Authority, and Chairs the Human Services Policy Committee of the Metropolitan Washington Council of Governments.
 Ms. Cristol has been an advocate for women’s issues, including reproductive health, political representation and support for survivors of sexual assault, for over a decade.
 She was appointed to the Arlington Commission on the Status of Women by the County Board in 2012, and supported the Commission’s efforts to garner attention for critical issues such as women’s professional advancement and childcare affordability, and to recognize the achievements of women in the community.
 Ms. Cristol is an education policy advisor, partnering with district, states and nonprofits across the U.S. on strategic planning, resource allocation and community engagement.
 She holds a public policy master’s degree from Princeton University, a bachelor’s degree from the University of Virginia, and is a 2012 graduate of Arlington Neighborhood College.
 She and her husband, Steve, live off Columbia Pike, one of the most diverse corridors both in the County and the metropolitan region.

-Ms. Kapoor previously led AT&T’s Global Public Sector organization, a $15 billion portion of AT&T’s business that provides innovative technology and communications solutions to government & education customers across federal, state, local, and international markets.
-Over the course of 5 years, she transformed the segment for growth and dramatically raised AT&T’s reputation and profile in the market.
-Achievements include capturing multibillion dollar contracts across Civilian, Defense, National Intelligence and Public Safety agencies, including the landmark FirstNet public-private partnership to build a nationwide public safety broadband network dedicated to first responders.
+Previously, Kapoor led AT&T’s Global Public Sector organization, a $15 billion portion of AT&T’s business, that provides technology and communications solutions to government & education customers across federal, state, local, and international markets.
+Over the course of 5 years, she transformed the segment, delivered hyper-growth, and dramatically raised AT&T’s reputation and profile in the market.
+Achievements include capturing multibillion dollar contracts across Civilian, Defense, Intelligence and Public Safety agencies, including the landmark public-private partnership contract, FirstNet, to build a nationwide public safety broadband network for first responders.

-Prior to joining AT&T, Kay served as chairman and CEO of Accenture Federal Services (AFS), a wholly-owned subsidiary of Accenture LLC, leading 2,500 members of their U.S. federal business.
-Before her tenure at Accenture, she worked at Lockheed Martin Corporation for 20 years leading complex organization units and government relations.
+Prior to joining AT&T, Kay served as chairman and CEO of Accenture Federal Services, a wholly-owned subsidiary of Accenture LLC, leading 2,500 members of their U.S. federal business.
+Before that, she worked at Lockheed Martin Corporation for 20 years leading complex organization units and government relations.
 She ultimately served as vice president and COO of Lockheed Martin’s $4 billion, 13,000 employee unit, IS&GS – Civil.

 Lesli Foster is an award-winning journalist and mainstay of Washington news as a weeknight anchor for WUSA9 evening broadcasts Monday through Friday.
 She is also part of the WUSA9’s Special Assignment Unit – leading our “Impact” coverage that aims to tackle community issues.
 Lesli joined the station in 2001 and has covered the major events of our times across the area.